WinDerek/reinforce-py/README.md

 ## TODO

+- [ ] Make grids perfect square
-- [ ] Refine the arrows.
+- [ ] Refine the arrows
+- [ ] Replace HTTP with socket
-- [ ] More responsive for wide or tall screens.
+- [ ] More responsive for wide or tall screens
-- [ ] Modify page title.
+- [ ] Modify page title
-- [ ] More elegant way of deep cloning using lodash.
+- [ ] More elegant way of deep cloning using lodash
 - [ ] Functionality to play with trained policy